schwartzmx/gremtune/README.md

         log.Fatal("Lost connection to the database: " + err.Error())
     }(errs) // Example of connection error handling logic

-    dialer := gremgo.NewSecureDialer("127.0.0.1:8182", "username", "password") // Returns a WebSocket dialer to connect to Gremlin Server g, err := gremgo.Dial(dialer, errs) // Returns a gremgo client to interact with if err != nil {
+    dialer := gremtune.NewSecureDialer("127.0.0.1:8182", "username", "password") // Returns a WebSocket dialer to connect to Gremlin Server g, err := gremtune.Dial(dialer, errs) // Returns a gremtune client to interact with if err != nil {
         fmt.Println(err)
         return